tobyhodges/genome-mining-workshop-workbench/index.md

 This workshop is designed to be taught over two full days of instruction.

 **Please note that workshop materials for working with Comparative Genomics data are in “pre-alpha” development.
-These lessons are available for review and for informal teaching experiences, but are not yet part of The Carpentries’ official lesson offerings.**
+These lessons are available for review and for informal teaching experiences but are not yet part of The Carpentries’ official lesson offerings.**

 Please chose your user in this [spredsheet](https://docs.google.com/spreadsheets/d/1uiBMjlIh3U5JufVoDl9BTncHPCmYm9GT-LHUkOwWnnU/edit#gid=0)